wdlkmpx/gmrun/README.md

       can change window position and width, history size, terminal, URL handlers, etc.

+    * CTRL-Enter runs the command in a terminal.
+CTRL-Enter without any command starts a new terminal.

     * Config file parameter: History.
 History is maintained in the file " ~/.gmrun_history ".

-    * CTRL-Enter runs the command in a terminal.
-CTRL-Enter without any command starts a new terminal.
+    * CTRL-R to search backwards through history.

-    * You can use CTRL-R / CTRL-S to search through history.
+    * CTRL-S to search forward through history.
+    * Esc to cancel search (only once).

     * URL handlers allowing you to enter lines like "http://www.google.com" to start your favorite browser on www.google.com.
       The URL-s are configurable from the configuration file, in a simple manner (I hope..).

-    * Extension handlers (added in 0.8.0).
+    * Extension handlers.
 Basically you can run, for instance, a ".txt" file, assuming that you have configured a handler for it in the configuration file.
 The default handler for ".txt" files is, of course, Emacs.
 But you can easily change that, you... you VIM user!